sgost/contentconcepts-data/services/esl_editing.md

 ---
 title: "ESL Editing"
 highlight: "If English is your second language, choose this"
-description: "For non-native speakers of English, writing a research manuscript or paper is a difficlut task.
-Your strength is research and your language may not be effective.
-Our ESL editors specalise in editing manuscripts written by authors whose first language is not English.
-Get the right word, right sentence structure and convey your research findings effectively"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {